jurriaan/aico/CONVENTIONS.md

 - **Isolated Filesystems:** CLI tests that interact with the filesystem MUST use `typer.testing.CliRunner.isolated_filesystem` to ensure tests are hermetic and do not interfere with each other.
 - **Mock External Services:** All external API calls, particularly to LLMs, MUST be mocked using `pytest-mock`.
 - **Prefer Helper Functions:** For repetitive test setup (like initializing sessions and mocking API calls), prefer creating a dedicated helper function over complex `pytest.mark.parametrize` fixtures to keep individual tests readable and self-contained.

+## Addon Development Conventions

+To ensure addons integrate seamlessly and provide a consistent user experience, they SHOULD adhere to the following conventions:

+- **Discovery:** Addons must be executable and placed in one of the standard addon directories (`./.aico/addons/` or `~/.config/aico/addons/`).
+- **Help Text:** An addon must provide a single line of help text by responding to a `--usage` flag.
+- **Session Interaction:** An addon MUST use the `AICO_SESSION_FILE` environment variable to locate and interact with the session state, ensuring portability.
+- **Delegation:** Complex addons are encouraged to delegate to `aico`'s built-in commands (e.g., `aico prompt --passthrough`) for core functionality rather than re-implementing it.